INDAPlus21/azeezd-chess/README.md

 The next four bits, i.e (0000) 000 0 represent important attributes or data necessary for the piece.
 Here are all the uses:

 - For pawn: 1000 if the pawn still hasn't moved once, used for the double step
-- For pawn: 0010 if the pawn is en passant-able, that is an enemy piece can capture it.
+- For pawn: 0010 if the pawn is en passant-able, that is an enemy piece can capture it (UNDER TESTING).
 - For rook: 1000 if the rook hasn't moved once, used for castling (UNDER TESTING)
 - For king: 1000 if the king hasn't moved once, used for castling (UNDER TESTING)